Don’t risk non-compliance with local employment, social insurance, and tax regulations.

-Omnipresent provides global employment solutions and professional employment organisation (PEO) services for companies looking to grow and build out a global team in the Philippines.
-Traditional methods of establishing global employment and subsidiaries in the Philippines typically take months and can incur heavy costs.
-Omnipresent’s global employment solutions and PEO services help hundreds of organisations onboard new employees in the Philippines in a matter of days with full compliance of local labour laws.
+Omnipresent provides global employment solutions and professional employment organisation (PEO) services for companies looking to grow and build out a global team in Philippines.
+Traditional methods of establishing global employment and subsidiaries in Philippines typically take months and can incur heavy costs.
+Omnipresent’s global employment solutions and PEO services is helping hundreds of organisations onboard new employees in Philippines in a matter of days with full compliance of local labour laws.
 We use a tech-forward approach to streamline the process.

 Individuals in the Philippines are taxed up to 35% of their income.

 Working hours are 8 hours per day.
 Normal work weeks are 6 days.
 A Compressed Work Week scheme is recognized by law where the normal work week is reduced to 5 days, but total work hours remain at 48 hours.
 Hours worked above these are considered overtime and compensated.

 8 hours per day.
 Normal work weeks are 5 to 6 days.
 What is required is a 24-hour rest day after 6 consecutive days of work.